-The theory is that a pulverised coal (PC) power plant could be converted to use torreﬁed or steam treated biomass in-stead of coal with very little CAPEX on modifying the existing plant infrastructure.
+The theory is that a pulverized coal (PC) power plant could be converted to use torreﬁed or steam-treated biomass instead of coal with very little CAPEX on modifying the existing plant infrastructure.
 The Canadian energy utility Ontario Power Generation (OPG) is the first to make a commercial conversion commitment and, in so doing, can soon verify if and to what extent this theory holds true.

 Repowering Thunder Bay

-– The project can be categorised into three components; administrative, fuel supply and technical modiﬁcations to the fuel handling and powerhouse equipment, explained Rollins adding that the focus through the entire project is on the safe handling of the advanced wood pellet fuel.
+The project can be categorized into three components; administrative, fuel supply, and technical modiﬁcations to the fuel handling and powerhouse equipment, explained Rollins adding that the focus through the entire project is on the safe handling of the advanced wood pellet fuel.

-The administrative part included securing a 5-year power supply agreement with the OPA, an extension of the current testing Environmental Compliance Approval (ECA) until the end of 2015 and exemption from a Renewable Energy Approval (REA) with the Ministry of Environment and Climate Change (MOECC).
+The administrative part included securing a 5-year power supply agreement with the OPA, an extension of the current testing Environmental Compliance Approval (ECA) until the end of 2015, and an exemption from a Renewable Energy Approval (REA) with the Ministry of Environment and Climate Change (MOECC).

 On the fuel supply side OPG submitted earlier in 2014 a tender request for indicative prices for the supply of “advanced wood pellet” fuel, a tender subsequently awarded to the Norwegian advanced pellet producer Arbaﬂame A/S.

-– This is why our major focus has to be on dust and safety.
-Before, dust was not the major hazard as the bituminous coal was a wet fuel.
+This is why our major focus has to be on dust and safety.
+Before, dust was not a major hazard as bituminous coal was a wet fuel.
 Now we start oﬀ with a dry fuel that has dust with a lower ignition point than coal dust.
-This means that along the entire delivery chain from fuel yard to the furnace point of entry we need to think of soft handling to avoid dust generation and static build-up, dust suppression, ﬁre control systems and electrical up-grades, explained Steve Carlson, Supervising Project Engineer with OPG.
+This means that along the entire delivery chain from the fuel yard to the furnace point of entry we need to think of soft handling to avoid dust generation and static build-up, dust suppression, ﬁre control systems, and electrical up-grades, explained Steve Carlson, Supervising Project Engineer with OPG.

-The coal was supplied by train to Thunder Bay harbour and then conveyed by an almost 3 km long conveyor to the fuel yard.
+The coal was supplied by train to Thunder Bay harbor and then conveyed by an almost 3 km long conveyor to the fuel yard.

-The pellets are delivered by truck from the harbour and stockpiled out on the fuel yard.
+The pellets are delivered by truck from the harbor and stockpiled out in the fuel yard.
 From here they are scooped or pushed by a front-loader into a ground-level receiving bin that gently and evenly feeds the fuel onto a conveyor belt that takes it into the boiler house.

 Boiler house modiﬁcations